drahnr/cargo-spellcheck/README.md

 # accepts `alphabeta` variants if the checker provides a replacement suggestion
 # of `alpha-beta`.
 allow_concatenation = true
+# and the counterpart, which accepts words with dashes, when the suggestion has
+# recommendations without the dashes.
+This is less common.
+allow_dashed = false
 ```

 To increase verbosity use `CARGO_SPELLCHECK=cargo_spellcheck=trace` to see internal details or